Ambrosiani/museums-wikidata/README.md

 # museums-wikidata
-Swedish museums on Wikidata shown on a Leaflet map.
+Museums on Wikidata shown on a Leaflet map.

+Right now: museums in Sweden and Italy.
+Soon generalized.

 Wikidata query: http://tinyurl.com/hcz542r